 How do mosquitoes locate targets?

-Mosquitos locate their food by detecting carbon monoxide, skin odors, and body heat.
+Mosquitos locate their food by detecting carbon dioxide, skin odors, and body heat.
 So if you’re outside running around, building up a sweat, and breathing heavily, you’re like a giant blinking billboard advertising a free meal to them.
 Other factors that particularly attract mosquitos include type O blood, skin bacteria, high body heat, and pregnant women.

 Four ways to repel mosquitoes

 So how can you stop them from biting or just keep them away from you entirely?
 Below, we’ve outlined the top four kinds of insect repellers explaining how they work, and the positives and negatives of each type.

 Using bug spray is a standard solution to a mosquito problem.
 It’s easy to apply, relatively cheap, can be found in most grocery stores, and requires reapplication to work.
 The way bug sprays work is that the spray helps mask the smell of the carbon dioxide you breathe out - making it harder for mosquitoes to find you.
 The spray also helps cover your scent and makes you smell unappealing or taste sour to bugs you try to land on your skin.
 However, there can be some negatives when it comes to bug spray.
 For any hunter, the smell of bug spray will ward off mosquitoes but may also alert you to other animals.
 Sprays can leave scents or even stain clothing - making it undesirable for those who wish to remain undetected.
 Bug sprays also come off with sweat making the user constantly reapply.
 Depending on how thorough you are, it is possible that you do not cover yourself evenly or miss spots, making you less protected from mosquitoes.
 Bug sprays are not recommended for long-term use if you have sensitive skin.